sider/sider-docs/docs/tools/javascript/coffeelint.md

 ## Configuration via `sider.yml`

-Here are an example settings for CoffeeLint:
+Here is an example for CoffeeLint:

 ```yaml
 linter: